RoskiDeluge/libaleph/README.md

 # libaleph

-> A library of affordances for the agentic web.
+## A library of affordances for the agentic web.

+> Aleph Stack is the philosophy: a re-presentation of the Web as an affordance-first, agent-native substrate.
+It is a call to move beyond the page as the atomic unit, toward protocols, contracts, and intents as the true primitives of digital interaction.

-> Aleph Stack is the philosophy. libaleph is the first implementation.
-Just as the World Wide Web was the idea, and libwww was its library, Aleph Stack points to the paradigm, while libaleph provides the code.
+> libaleph is the first implementation: a reference library of manifests, schemas, capability tokens, and event protocols that make Aleph Stack concrete.
+Where Aleph Stack is the idea, libaleph is the code—just as the World Wide Web was the vision, and libwww its first embodiment.
 ---

 ## Aleph-Stack Manifesto: *Design Dissolving in Agency*